astropy/regions/docs/plotting.rst

 You can shift the origin of the region very conveniently while plotting by simply supplying the ``origin`` pixel coordinates to :meth:`~regions.PixelRegion.plot` and :meth:`~regions.PixelRegion.as_patch`.
 The ``**kwargs`` argument takes any keyword argument that the `~matplotlib.patches.Patch` object accepts.
-For Ex:
+For e.g.:

 .. plot::
    :include-source: